What does the SFO investigate?

 Generally speaking, more complicated cases will take longer to get to trial.
 These will also require more hearings beforehand, because the prosecution and defence have more preparation to do.
 It is unlikely that you will have to attend these hearings.
 But if you are required, you will be notified in advance.

-The SFO officer in charge will provide you with a Ministry of Justice expense claim form.
+The SFO will provide you with a Ministry of Justice expense claim form.

 This sets out what you can claim for, including expenses for travel (if we have not arranged this for you).